InBody vs DEXA Scans: Which is Better?

 How Each Technology Measures Your Body

-DEXA: Low-Dose X-Rays Separate Bone, Muscle & Fat
+DEXA: Low-Dose X-Rays Separate Bone, Muscle and Fat

-A DEXA scanner emits two X-ray beams at different energies.
+A DEXA scanner (short for dual-energy X-ray absorptiometry) emits two X-ray beams at different energies.
 Dense tissue (bone) absorbs more energy; soft tissue (fat and lean mass) less.
-Software converts that into a 3-compartment model—fat mass, lean mass, and bone mineral content.
+Software converts that into a three-compartment model—fat mass, lean mass, and bone mineral content—and maps them region by region across your arms, legs, and trunk.

 A diagram illustrating how a DEXA beam is absorbed differently by simple iconic representations of bone, muscle, and fat tissue.
 Bone is represented by a gray bone icon in a box on the left, muscle by a green box in the center, and fat by an orange box on the right.
 A yellow beam passes from left to right, appearing lighter as it passes through each box.

 During an InBody scan, you stand barefoot on the device while holding hand electrodes.
-A painless multi-frequency current travels through the body.
+A painless multi-frequency current travels through the body at multiple frequencies (typically ranging from 1 kHz to 1 MHz).

 Illustration showing how an InBody scan works by sending a harmless electrical current through the body to measure composition.

-Why it matters: Hydration level, meal timing, and temporary muscle swelling after exercise can shift readings by several percentage points, but the speed and absence of radiation make InBody a popular gym “weigh-in.”
+Why it matters: Hydration level, meal timing, and temporary muscle swelling after exercise can shift BIA readings meaningfully.
+A peer-reviewed study found that drinking just 500 mL of water (roughly two cups) shifted BIA body-fat estimates by about 2–3%, with the error growing larger with more fluid intake (Ugras, 2020).
+The speed and absence of radiation make InBody a popular gym "weigh-in," but hydration sensitivity is its biggest accuracy trade-off.

 Want to Scan?
 See BodySpec's Options